 Katya, "We will have to get reasonably close, a hundred yards.
 We are not good enough for more distance, lots more practice and under different conditions."

-Katja, "We are anyway good enough for this job, time to go home, clean guns, have vodka."
+Katja, "We are anyway good enough for this job, time to go home, clean guns, haf vodka."

-Ellen, "Shooting makes me horny, suppose one a ya'll can fuck me tonight?"
+Ellen, "Shooting makes me horny, suppose one a ya'll can drill me tonight?"

-"We will both make sex with you, you will be best fucked girl."
+"We will both make sex with you, you will be best drilled girl."

 It's two thirty in the afternoon on Sunday.
 Assassin girls are down the street from the target's house.
 Two cops in an unmarked car in front, a uniform at the back door.